tpayne/terraform-examples/README.md

 * Loose samples
 * Templates

-The loose samples are those that are provided in the `loose` directory and are just samples to view.
+The loose samples are those that are provided in the `loose` directories and are just samples to view.
 No guarantee is made for them working.

-The template samples are those that are provided in the `template` directory and are documented and validated.
+The template samples are those that are provided in the `template` directories and are documented and validated.
 The tables below provide links to the code and the READMEs for them.

 Running Docker Samples
 ----------------------